wkumari/draft-wkumari-dhc-capport/README.md

    vendors.
 This document provides a very high level example of what could be done with this information.

+Kumari, et al.            Expires June 5, 2015                  [Page 6]

+Internet-Draft             DHCP Captive-Portal             December 2014

    Many operating systems / applications already include a "connectivity test" to determine if they are behind a captive portal (for example, attempting to fetch a specific URL and looking for a specific string (such as "Success")).
 These tests sometimes fail or take a long time to determine when they are behind a CP, but are usually effective for determining that the captive portal has been satisfied.
-These tests

-Kumari, et al.            Expires April 4, 2015                 [Page 6]

-Internet-Draft             DHCP Captive-Portal              October 2014

-   will continue to be needed, because there is currently no definitive signal from the captive portal that it has been satisfied.
+These tests will continue to be needed, because there is currently no definitive signal from the captive portal that it has been satisfied.
 The connectivity test may also need to be used if the captive portal